Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/Spanning-Tree/STP Lab.md

 # Creating Multiple MST instances

 Next I will create multiple MST instances and map vlan 10 to instance 1.
-We will also be changing to root bridge for instance 1 which will demo how you can logically utilize all links by having some links up for certain vlans but down for others based on the instance and the Root ID.
+We will also be changing to root bridge for instance 1 which will demo how you can logically utilize all links by having some links up for certain vlans but down for others based on the instance and the Root for that instance.

 On the switches we will run the following